Juvenile Crimes Attorney in Temple Working Closely with Parents and Juveniles to Reduce Harsh Consequences for Criminal Charges

 An adjudication hearing will decide your son or daughter’s final sentencing and rehabilitation.
 Under certain conditions, a judge may decide to subject a juvenile to the adult criminal justice system if the crime is significant enough.
 Don’t face the legal system alone; explore the possibilities with Barina Law Group and consult an experienced attorney today: (254) 323-5506.

-What are Juvenile Crimes?
+What are Juvenile Felony Charges in Texas?

 Juvenile crimes are similar to adult crimes, though they are tried differently through the juvenile justice system.
 Studies show that juvenile crimes often start in the home, which isn’t the only cause.
 There are risk factors for juvenile crimes or the likelihood of juvenile crimes, such as abuse, poverty, parents, criminal behavior, and association with other juvenile delinquents.